jqueuniet/netbox-go/apiv4_1/docs/WritableTunnelTerminationRequest.md

 ### NewWritableTunnelTerminationRequest

-`func NewWritableTunnelTerminationRequest(tunnel BriefTunnelRequest, terminationType string, terminationId NullableInt64, ) *WritableTunnelTerminationRequest`
+`func NewWritableTunnelTerminationRequest(tunnel BriefTunnelRequest, terminationType string, ) *WritableTunnelTerminationRequest`

 NewWritableTunnelTerminationRequest instantiates a new WritableTunnelTerminationRequest object This constructor will assign default values to properties that have it defined,